atzori/atzori.github.io/index.md

 - Serving for the <a href="http://www.zentralblatt-math.org/zmath/en/">Zentralblatt-Math</a> review database of mathematics

+- Program Committee member (PC Member) of the 6th International Workshop on Trust, Security and Privacy for Big Data ([TrustData 2015](http://trust.csu.edu.cn/conference/TrustData2015/)), in conjunction with ICA3PP 2015,  November 18-20, 2015 in Zhangjiajie, China.

+TrustData 2015, the 6th International Workshop on Trust, Security and Privacy for Big Data.
+The conference will be held in conjunction with ICA3PP 2015, the 15th International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP 2015), November 18-20, 2015 in Zhangjiajie, China.
+You can get more information at conference web site http://trust.csu.edu.cn/conference/TrustData2015/.

 - PC Member of the 5th IFIP Conference on Computer Science and its Applications ([CIIA-2015](http://ciia2015.ensma.fr/articles.php?lng=en&pg=69&mnuid=32&tconfig=0)), Security and Network Technologies Track

 - Program Committee member (PC Member) of the International Workshop on Spatial and Spatiotemporal Data Mining ([SSTDM-14](http://web.ornl.gov/sci/knowledgediscovery/sstdm-14/))